rangerz/dotfiles/macos/macos.md

 - Finder
   - Finder → Setting
     - General
-      - New Finder windows show: Home Folder
+      - New Finder windows show: ~/Downloads
       - Open folders in tabs instead of new windows → On
     - Tags
       - Hide all